Kaustubh01/Itinerary-Comparer/README.md

 ## 🧑‍💻 Usage

 1. **Add a Plan:**
-   - Use the "Add Plan" button to input travel plan details or upload a JSON/PDF file.
+   - Use the "Add Plan" button to input travel plan.

 2. **View Plans:**
    - All added itineraries will be displayed in a grid layout.

 3. **Compare Plans:**
-   - Select two or more itineraries to compare.
+   - Select two itineraries to compare.
    - View highlighted differences in price, duration, and included activities.

 ---